 If you can’t beat ‘em, join ‘em.
-That might as well have been the motto of Geo, a brand created by General Motors to sell rebadged Japanese cars through Chevrolet dealers.
+That might as well have been the motto of Geo, a brand created by General Motors in the mid-1980s to sell rebadged Japanese cars through Chevrolet dealers.

-In the early 1980s after more than two decades trying and failing to make a high quality small car at a competitive price, General Motors decided to swallow its pride and seek help.
-It went to the master.
-Toyota was the top selling import car in America and the most profitable car company in the world.
-Despite making mostly smaller cars, Toyota somehow managed to generate healthy profits year after year no matter the economic conditions.
+After more than two decades trying and failing to make a high quality small car at a competitive price, General Motors decided to swallow its pride and seek help.
+Finally, in 1982, GM sought the master.
+Toyota was then and still is the top selling import car in America, and the most profitable car company in the world.
+Despite making mostly smaller cars, Toyota somehow managed to generate healthy returns year after year no matter the economic conditions.
 This is because Toyota saw itself not so much as a car company but a manufacturing company that made cars.
 It operated under a principal called kaizen, or continuous improvement.
 For Toyota, kaizen wasn’t just a catchy word printed on buttons and affixed to executive lapels, as was the practice in Detroit at the time; it was a religion.
-Kaizen did not mean constantly adding more gadgets to their cars; it meant constantly improving the process by which cars were designed, built and presented.
-Better cars, higher quality, more efficiency, reduced costs.
-If General Motors was serious about making a profitable small car it had to get religion from Toyota.
+Kaizen did not mean constantly adding more gadgets to their cars to make them more appealing; it meant constantly improving the process by which cars were designed, built and presented.
+Better cars, higher quality, more efficiency, reduced costs, goals General Motors had been trying and failing to do for more than two decades.
+If GM was serious about making a profitable small car it had to get religion from Toyota.

 While General Motors was looking to Toyota, Toyota was looking at Honda.
 What they saw was their much smaller rival gaining the upper hand in the most important car market in the world.
 Honda had recently become the first Japanese carmaker to open a automobile manufacturing plant in the U.S., and was now selling every U.S.-built Accord it could make.